harta55/EnTAP/docs/source/Getting_Started/Configuration/configuration.rst

 Running Configuration
 -------------------------------

 Once you have your protein FASTA database ready, you can begin to run the Configuration stage.
-As mentioned before, Configuration will only need to be run once prior to :ref:`Execution<exe-label>` unless you would like to configure/update more databases.
+As mentioned before, Configuration will only need to be run once prior to Execution unless you would like to configure/update more databases.

 To run configuration with a FASTA database to output directory path/to/output (default is current working directory), the command is as follows (additional databases can be specified if necessary with the -d flag and threads with the -t flag):